 We are proud to have an abundance of plants in our office, cleaning our air and benefitting our staff.

 The Foundry uses renewable energy sources/providers where possible.
-The office lighting at is motion activated, ensuring that no lights are left on unnecessarily overnight or out of hours.
+The office lighting is motion activated, ensuring that no lights are left on unnecessarily overnight or out of hours.

 Across our organisation, staff use laptops instead of desktop machines, as they require less energy and we pledge to be more vigilant in switching off unnecessary monitors, laptops and electrical devices instead of leaving them on standby.
-Reducing energy consumption will also be aided by unplugging laptops that are charged at 100% and switching off machines instead of to sleep mode overnight.
+Reducing energy consumption will also be aided by unplugging laptops that are charged at 100% and switching off machines instead of allowing them to enter sleep mode overnight.
 We will strive to use cabled alternatives to limit lithium battery usage, but where required we pledge to use rechargeable batteries.

 We do not drink bottled water within our office environment; all drinking water is obtained from a tap or water fountain in reusable glasses or bottles to limit plastic waste.
 The Foundry has sinks to wash kitchen items and does not have any dishwashers within the kitchen areas to minimise water waste.
 On site, all staff are encouraged to keep showering to 4 minutes.